-A. At any time within 10 days after the employer's posting of the notice of filing of petition, a labor organization other than the petitioner may file with the [director] board an intervenor's petition seeking to represent some or all of the employees in the petitioned-for unit.
+- A. At any time within 10 days after the employer's posting of the notice of filing of petition, a labor organization other than the petitioner may file with the [director] board an intervenor's petition seeking to represent some or all of the employees in the petitioned-for unit.
 The intervenor's petition shall contain the same information set forth in Section [8] 2.7 above.
-Pursuant to Section 3-2-7(B) R.O.A.
-1994, the City Human Resources Department shall post notice of the intervenor's petition the next working day following the filing of the request, in a place conspicuous to the city employees in the bargaining unit.

-B. The intervenor's petition shall be accompanied by a showing of interest showing that at least thirty percent of the employees in the petitioned-for unit wish to be represented by the intervenor for purposes of collective bargaining.
-The showing of interest shall otherwise meet the requirements set forth in Section [44] 2.10, above.

-C. An intervenor that has presented a sufficient showing of interest in the unit found to be appropriate shall be placed on the ballot and shall be considered a party to the proceeding.

-D. Upon application, an incumbent labor organization shall have automatic intervenor status if it is not the petitioner, pursuant to the provisions of Subsection B of Section 10-7E-24 NMSA 1978, of the Public Employee Bargaining Act.
+The City Human Resources Department shall post notice of the intervenor's petition the next working day following the filing of the intervenor's petition, in a place conspicuous to the city employees in the bargaining unit. - B. The intervenor's petition shall be accompanied by a showing of interest showing that at least thirty percent of the employees in the petitioned-for unit wish to be represented by the intervenor for purposes of collective bargaining.
+The showing of interest shall otherwise meet the requirements set forth in Section [11] 2.10, above. - C. An intervenor that has presented a sufficient showing of interest in the unit found to be appropriate shall be placed on the ballot and shall be considered a party to the proceeding. - D. Upon application, an incumbent labor organization shall have automatic intervenor status if it is not the petitioner, pursuant to the provisions of Subsection B of Section 10-7E-24 NMSA 1978, of the Public Employee Bargaining Act.

 [11.21.2.17]2.16 CONSENT ELECTION: Where the parties are in agreement on all issues required to be resolved in order to proceed to an election[, and the director is satisfied that the issues are so resolved], including unit scope, the [director] parties shall draw up a consent election agreement to be signed by all parties [and by the director].
 Consent election agreements are subject to board review and may be set aside by the board on its own initiative.
 If a consent election agreement is not set aside at the board's next regular meeting or the following regular meeting, the [director] board shall proceed to an election on the basis of the agreement.
-[11.21.2.17 NMAC - N, 3/15/2004; A, 2/28/2005]